bluem-development/bluem-php/README.md

 ### Creating an identity request

 Creating an Identity Transaction Request can be done after the Bluem object has been properly instantiated.
 Keep in mind that the BrandID has to be compatible with Identity requests.
-Usually the corresponding brand ID ends with "Identity" instead of for example "Mandate" or "Payment".
+Usually the corresponding brand ID ends with “Identity” instead of for example "Mandate" or "Payment".

 The `$returnURL` is vital, as Bluem will redirect the user to that location after the process within the portal is done.
 The next section deals with creating the callback function.